Table of Contents

 Coral Terminology

-- Calyx, calice (pl. calyxes, calices): the middle of the corallite where the polyp resided
+- Calyx, calice (pl. calyxes, calices): The central part of the corallite where the polyp resided.

-- Columella: center of the calyx where the septa intertwine or form a dome-shaped or pillar-like projection
+- Columella: The center of the calyx, where the septa intertwine or form a dome-like or pillar-like structure.

-- Septum (pl. septa): radiating support plates from the calyx
+- Septum (pl. septa): Radiating support plates within the calyx that provide structural integrity.

-- Carina (pl. carinae): vertical bar on septum
+- Carina (pl. carinae): A vertical bar found on the septa.

 Devonian Period

-During the Devonian, North America, Greenland, and Europe were consolidated in one massive supercontinent along the equator, called Laurussia, and surrounded by warm, shallow seas.
-The lower peninsula of Michigan was completely covered by these shallow waters.
+During the Devonian Period (419–359 million years ago), North America, Greenland, and Europe were part of a massive supercontinent called Laurussia, located along the equator and surrounded by warm, shallow seas.
+The area that is now Michigan’s Lower Peninsula was completely submerged under these tropical waters.

 Devonian Mass Extinctions

-As runoff moves nutrients and carbonates from the soil and rocks into rivers and seas, the carbonates get trapped in sediment instead of returning carbon to the atmosphere.
-This lowers the amount of carbon dioxide, lowering global temperatures.
+- As nutrients and carbonates washed from the land into rivers and seas, carbon was trapped in sediments instead of being recycled into the atmosphere.

 How Coral Turns into Limestone